ericoporto/ags-manual-wiki/acintro4.md

 -   **Baseline** - normally, the baseline for an object is set to the bottom of the object graphic (baselines are used to calculate which items on the screen are drawn in front and which are drawn at the back).
-However, in some cases you might want to override this.
+However, in some cases you might want to override this.<br>
     What you'll notice with our key is that if the player walks just behind it, the key will appear in front of his feet.
 This is not what we want, since the key is supposed to be lying flat on